h4cc/awesome-elixir/README.md

 * [uk_postcode](https://github.com/KushalP/uk_postcode) - UK postcode parsing and validation library.
 * [vex](https://github.com/CargoSense/vex) - An extensible data validation library for Elixir.

+## Version Control
+*Working with version control like git, mercury, subversion ...*

+* [gitex](https://github.com/awetzel/gitex) - Elixir implementation of the Git object storage, but with the goal to implement the same semantic with other storage and topics.

 ## XML
 *Libraries and implementations working with XML.*